-'''

 alter database set system encryption password <255-character string> [external]

-'''

-The external form of setting the SEP requires the first database attach to pass the isc\dbp\system\encrypt\password parameter with the value of the password, or to set the environment variable isc\system\encrypt\password.
+The external form of setting the SEP requires the first database attach to pass the isc_dbp_system_encrypt_password parameter with the value of the password, or to set the environment variable isc_system_encrypt_password.
 Subsequent database attachments are not required to pass the SEP as the database server already has it in memory.
-The external form should only be used on remote connections when Over-the-Wire encryption has been configured for the network.
-For more information about InterBase's Over-the-Wire encryption, see the InterBase Operations Guide.

-For security reasons, programs should not hardcode the SEP with isc\dbp\system\encrypt\password but query the user, then generate this database attachment parameter dynamically.
-The ISC\SYSTEM\ENCRYPT\PASSWORD environment variable should never be hardcoded in scripts and if entered at the console should be unset as soon as possible.
+For security reasons, programs should not hardcode the SEP with isc_dbp_system_encrypt_password but query the user, then generate this database attachment parameter dynamically.
+The ISC_SYSTEM_ENCRYPT_PASSWORD environment variable should never be hardcoded in scripts and if entered at the console should be unset as soon as possible.